Security forces clear Karachi police chief’s office on Sharea Faisal, 3 terrorists killed

 Casualties

-The Sindh government spokesperson said according to the latest information available, four people had been killed.
+The Sindh government spokesperson said according to the latest information available, four people had been martyred.
 The deceased included two policemen, one Rangers official and one civilian.

 He added that 14 people had been injured and were being given medical treatment.
 “Out of the injured, one person is critical while the condition of 13 injured persons is stable,” Wahab said.